 What happens if we want to stop music lessons?

-You need to email/write to Mrs Coop by half term.
+You need to email/write to Mrs Coop and the instrumental teacher by half term.
 Lessons can only stop at the end of a set of 10 – not part way through.

 Will learning an instrument help my child’s education?